Weight Vest Research

 To weight vest or not?

 As any athlete knows, the importance of weight training is a crucial part of a productive workout.
 In order to efficiently lose fat and gain lean muscle mass, a combination of cardio and strength training must be implemented.
+Weight vest research provides insight on one way to get more results from training.

 The main difference in cardio and strength training is the period of time in which calories are burned.
 While cardio burns calories while an individual is performing an exercise, weight training enables calories to be burned even after an individual has stopped working out.